-The Export Services Act applies to legal entities that have a “bona fide” office or establishment in Puerto Rico and conduct eligible services either as an export service provider or as a promoter, as defined below:
+Act 20 applies to legal entities that have a “bona fide” office or establishment in Puerto Rico and conduct eligible services either as an export service provider or as a promoter.
+Among the eligible services are the following:

 - Advertising, marketing and public relations